advasan/hugo-product-launch-kickstart/content/_index.md

 header_button_more:
   url: "#the-future---today"
   title: Why this is awesome?
-teaser_image: ''
+teaser_image: "/neuron_0.jpeg"

 ---
 # The Future - Today!

 Existing techniques to stimulate cellular activity are invasive.
 SonoNeu's cellular stimulation system is based on sonogenetics, which uses a combination of ultrasound and ultrasound-sensitive proteins to modulate cellular activity.
 Interested in learning more?
-Check out some data from our [prototype](#prototype) and feel free to [contact form](#contact-form "Contact") so you can get in touch to ask for a **one-on-one** (or more :-)) showcase session.
+Check out some data from our [prototype](#prototype) and feel free to fill out our [contact form](#contact-form) so you can get in touch!

 ***